 While you and your guests may be impatient to get going, every minute spent on a pre-boating checklist is well worth the time—especially when considering that Florida leads in boating fatalities, and there were 4,463 accidents last year.
 Unsurprisingly, those not wearing their life jackets are more prone to drowning, as well as those riding in or operating smaller boats.

 If you or a loved one has been injured in a boating accident, contact us now.
-At Heintz & Becker our attorneys have over 30 years of experience in helping boating accident victims claim the compensation they deserve.
-Our firm has also handled many claims involving catastrophic personal injury and wrongful death.
-Call us for a free consultation now at 941-748-2916 or contact us online.
-We are here to help!
+At Heintz & Becker our attorneys have over 30 years of experience in helping victims claim the compensation they deserve from negligent boaters.

 All blogs are written on behalf of Heintz & Becker for informational purposes.
 These articles should not, however, be considered legal advice, or in any way responsible for creating an attorney/client relationship.